Unemployment Fraud Defense in Princeton, NJ

 - Intentionally failing to report income or wages while continuing to collect unemployment benefits

-Employers can also commit unemployment fraud by classifying employees as independent contractors, failing to report paid wages or providing false or misleading information about employees.
+Employers can also commit unemployment fraud by classifying employees as independent contractors, failing to report paid wages, or providing false or misleading information about employees.

-Using Stolen Identities To Obtain Unemployment
+Using Stolen Identities to Obtain Unemployment

 Unemployment Fraud Penalties

 Depending on the type and extent of the fraud or abuse of the unemployment insurance system, criminal charges in New York or New Jersey can range from misdemeanors to felonies.
 Penalties can include severe fines and jail time.
-Convictions could result in having to repay the fraudulently obtained benefits and the forfeiture of future income tax refunds.
+Convictions could result in repaying the fraudulently obtained benefits and the forfeiture of future income tax refunds.
 You could also suffer from a permanent ineligibility for future unemployment benefits.
 If you have been accused of unemployment benefits fraud or believe that you may be under investigation for unemployment fraud, an experienced criminal defense attorney can protect your rights and help you fight for your freedom.

-Schedule A Free Consultation With A Defense Attorney Today
+Schedule a Free Consultation With a Defense Attorney Today